 See if their friends’ parents can pick them.

 If hiring a limo is within your budget, this could be a sweet treat.
 A school event limo service could give you an excellent rate.
 Talk to your kids to see if their friends’ parents want to chip in so they can all ride together.

 7. Develop a Plan

-Discuss a plan for pick up in case an emergency arises, and your kid needs to leave early.
+Discuss a pick-up plan in case an emergency arises and your kid needs to leave early.